RADAnalog/AVRDU_USB_HID/README.md

 The prototype was developed on the AVR16DU14 version, using Microchip Studio 7 (see notes below)

 The purpose of this library is to facilitate the understanding of the AVRDU series USB peripheral.
 To simplify things, the library uses busy-wait loops for the IN and OUT Endpoint TRNCOMPL status check.
-This approach blocks the ISR briefly, but there is sufficient tolerance in the USB spec to allow the loop delay.
-The result of this approach is the setup and use of the library is very simple.
+The AVRDU has the TCDSBL option in the EP0.CTRL Endpoint configuration register -- it looks to me like the designers were offering up this (busy-wait) approach.
+Note that this approach blocks the ISR briefly, but there is sufficient tolerance in the USB spec to allow the loop delay.
+The result of this approach is that the enumeration is very simple.

 In addition, to keep things as simple as possible, I chose to use the built-in HID drivers in Microsoft Windows.
 By using the appropriate descriptors in the project, Windows will automaticaly load the driver.
 The simple example uses the Vendor-Defined profile.
 To check it out, you can use GenericHid.exe from http://janaxelson.com/.